 “You don’t know my dad.
 My dad deserted us in 2nd grade and only came back when he wanted to make us do things with his sex slaves.
 Nothing about him was created good.”

 He looked up at her and could see her face the way it was.
 This girl who had never sinned was a walking lighthouse.
 The entire spiritual world saw her and was either drawn to her or repelled.
 And now he knew why he had always been repelled.
 The pain she felt came out as compassion and turned darknesses to light.
 Fires that burned in deserted corners of people’s hearts strove to build shadows and push back against this light.
-It tried to defend and reclaim its territory and strove to burn faster than her light could conquer and heal.
+The tried to defend and reclaim its territory and strove to burn faster than her light could conquer and heal.

 “He likes me?”
 Justin was surprised to hear the small voice leak out of him.